 While there is no such requirement in the law, the College's policy is to notify employees whose performance evaluations or personnel files have been requested and are being released under compliance of the Open Records Act.

 What if I have a question about whether the records requested from me fall under the law?

-Whenever you receive a request, you should immediately contact either the Director of Human Resources at 912.279.5740 or the Registrar/Director of Admissions at 912.279.5730.
+Whenever you receive a request, you should immediately contact either the Assistant Vice President for Human Resources and Auxiliary Services at 912.279.5740 or the Registrar/Director of Admissions at 912.279.5730.
 He or she will evaluate the request for applicability under the law.
 If there are legal questions, we will consult with the Office of Legal Affairs for advice.

 Can the College charge requestors for the cost of copies and staff time used in the search?

 The law allows a copying fee not more than 10 cents per page and a charge for staff time used in the search.
 This fee is based on the pay rate of the lowest-paid employee qualified to search and assemble the documents.